 Wolves are notoriously hard to track.
 The same characteristics that make wolves such excellent hunters and scavengers, are also what make tracking them extremely difficult.
 Wolves can smell humans from over a mile away and hear them from even further away than that.
 Also, wolves can cover a lot of ground.
 They can run 25km in a single night.
-Here are a few tips for tracking wolves:

 The trademark sound of a nearby wolf is their howl.
 Apart from humans, wolves used to have the largest natural distribution of any mammal and they use their howl to assemble the pack and communicate across their massive territories.
 They also respond to an impersonated wolf howl- experts say that wolves are very forgiving- the impression does not need to be perfect.
 However howling is best used sparingly, maybe only to ascertain their presence.
 So little is known about wolf communication it is hard to know what you are telling them and while you may receive howls back, it is likely that your howling helps them keep their distance from you.

-Finding and following wolf tracks: Finding and following wolf tracks can lead to a kill site, a den or rendezvous site.
+Finding and following wolf tracks can lead to a kill site, a den or rendezvous site.
 This depends on ease of terrain and age of tracks- following a set of tracks over snow, a frozen lake or meadow is simple providing time and wind have not erased them.
 But following them through a woods and across open grasslands can be extremely difficult.
 If the imprint of the wolf’s paw is still sharp and clear in the ground, then it’s a good chance they are fresh.
 A big challenge is distinguishing between wolves and large dogs.
 The tracks of a wolf and large domesticated dog can be indistinguishable.
 Even to a trained wolf biologist, the two tracks can be impossible to tell apart.
 The secret to telling the two apart is in examining the behaviour of the animal that made them.
 A domesticated dog will move in a wandering criss-crossing path, stopping often to play, sniff, and dig.
 A wolf, on the other hand, moves deliberately and with purpose.
 They save playful meandering when they are safe at their den, but when moving across open country, they march most often in single file and only stray from their course to investigate danger or potential food.

 If it’s not moist and squishy to the touch then it is older then twelve hours and not worth following.

-Leaving canine urine on trees to lure wolves in: Wolves navigate their landscape, through smell.
+Look for wolf hair on trees.
+To mark their territory, wolves often scratch themselves up against trees leaving patches of fur.
+Also, try Leaving canine urine on trees to lure wolves in.
+Wolves navigate their landscape, through smell.
 If they smell another dog, or another canine or another wolf, they’re curious and may come and check it out